Virtual-World-RE/NeoGF/README.md

 * fst.bin

 ## afstool.py
 Python3 script for unpack/pack/rebuild AFS file format.
 Rebuild of Table of content (TOC) and Filename directory (FD) is possible with full controll of every parameters.
+MIT License.

 ### User manual
 Unpack **source_afs.afs** in the default new folder _source_afs_.